-Anal itching is itching around your anus — the canal that's the outlet for your rectum.
+Anal itching is a common condition.
 The itch, situated in your anus or on the skin just around your anus, is often intense and may be accompanied by a strong urge to scratch.
 You may find anal itching to be embarrassing and uncomfortable.

 When to see a doctor